Justin Turner Player Props: Red Sox vs. Twins

-Justin Turner -- 2-for-5 in his most recent game -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Joe Ryan on the mound, on April 19 at 7:10 PM ET.
+The Boston Red Sox and Justin Turner, who went 0-for-4 last time out, battle Kenta Maeda and the Minnesota Twins at Fenway Park, Thursday at 1:35 PM ET.

-In his most recent game, he racked up two hits (going 2-for-5) against the Twins.
+In his previous game he had a hitless showing (0-for-4) against the Twins.

 Justin Turner Game Info & Props vs. the Twins